ujjwalpaul005/HactoberFest2019/README.md

 Contribute in this year's HactoberFest!

+!!!
+Due to breaking of hactoberfest rules (high quality pull requests), I need to notify you all that pull requests created in this repository will not count into your 4 pull requests.
+HOVERVER making you first contribtuion here is still best way how to make your first contribution.
+Thanks.

 ## What and how to start?

 All you need to do is to sumbit a pull request with your name and some small greeting for other people here :-D.